 Losing a loved one in an accident is an unimaginable loss.
 There is no way to prepare for it, and this unexpected tragedy can often seem impossible to get through.

-It can be very hard to figure out the next steps while you’re grieving, so our lead attorney at Norton Frickey P.C. has put together a helpful guide on what to do next below.
+It can be very hard to figure out the next steps while you’re grieving, so we have put together a helpful guide on what to do next below.
 We are also here if you need legal representation during this time.

 Call (719) 634-6450 to speak with our Colorado Springs wrongful death attorney after you follow the first steps below.